marvinme/Enterprise-Performance-Pack/README.md

 Click on the Dashboards icon on the left of the Grafana interface and choose EPPDemo on the right panel:
 ![Download Picture05](images/pic05.JPG)

-You will find throuput and latency comparison between Performance Pack and legacy JDK8 as below.
+You will find throughput and latency comparison between Performance Pack and legacy JDK8 as below.

 ![Download Picture03](images/pic03.JPG)

-If you change the parameter of upperbound from 9999 to 99999 in docker-compose.yml, to make the load much heavier, you will find the difference increase significently between two JDK runtimes as below:
+If you change the parameter of upperbound from 9999 to 99999 in docker-compose.yml, to make the load testing much more intensively, you will find the difference increases significently between two JDK runtimes as below:

 ![Download Picture04](images/pic04.JPG)